Who Cares About Constipation?

 While you may feel silly sitting there, this kind of training can really work.
 Take a book or some other reading material and spend about five to ten minutes just sitting on the toilet after your meal.

-Step Four: Give Your Bowels a Break
+Step Five: Give Your Bowels a Break

 We eat food every day.
 While that may sound normal, it is not.
 Every wild animal on the earth experiences days when they don't have food.
 While this thought may strike horror into your heart, it is actually healthy to take a break; especially for your colon.